DILCISBoard/E-ARK-DIP/specification/01-introduction/index.md

 ## 1.3 Definition of a DIP

-The OAIS reference model defines an DIP as:
+The OAIS reference model defines a DIP as:

 *An Information Package, derived from one or more AIPs, and sent by Archives to the Consumer in response to a request to the OAIS.*